stereolabs/zed-oculus/README.md

 ## Getting started

 - First, download the latest version of the ZED SDK on [stereolabs.com](https://www.stereolabs.com).
-- For more information, check out our [tutorial](https://wp.me/p7p6oA-8k) on using the ZED and Oculus Rift and read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/).
+- For more information, check out our [tutorial](https://wp.me/p7p6oA-8k) on using the ZED and Oculus Rift and read the ZED [API documentation](https://www.stereolabs.com/developers/documentation/API/) or our [Community page](https://community.stereolabs.com).

 ### Prerequisites